textileio/community/docs/a-tour-of-textile.md

     Added 1 file in 533.47ms
     ```

-Your first window will display the update.
+Your first window will display the update:

 ??? success
     ```JSON